teacoat/APIplate/README.md

 ##Functions

 In functions.php you will find the PDO setup function and a few examples of different kinds of queries.
-The function names correlate to the string after the route definition in index.php ($app->get('/all', **'getAllUsers'**);).
+The function names correlate to the string after the route definition in index.php.

+$app->get('/all', **'getAllUsers'**);

 You can do whatever you want really within the functions.